nils91/som/README.md

 	- There are built-in symbols.
 For these see the table 'basic memory layout'.
 - Commands
 	- Available commands are `NAW` and `NAR`.
 Both can be used with symbols or memory addresses.
+	- First command must be `NAW ADR_EVAL` to clear the ADR_EVAL bit.

+The accumulator will be set at program start.

 ### Language features hrac